 Getting the right size AC unit for your house is very important if you want to have the desired level of comfort and good energy efficiency.
 The smallest central air conditioning unit is 18,000 BTUs (1.5 tons), while the largest is 60,000 BTUs (5 tons).

-Today electricity is very expensive and you don’t want to waste it on running central air that is too big.
+Today electricity is very expensive (anywhere from $0.14 / kWh in most southern states to $0.25-$0.45 / kWh in CA, MA, NJ, and most of New England) and you don’t want to waste it on running central air that is too big.
 On the other hand, installing a central AC that is too small will not keep your house cool!
 So while you will be saving money, you will not have the optimal temperature control.

-The best course of action is to get free estimates from licensed HVAC installers who have a comprehensive, professionally designed HVAC calculator.
-The pro will come in for an in-house estimate and tell you exactly what size central air you need.
+A pro will have a comprehensive, professionally designed HVAC calculator that can do a complete cooling load calculation.
+He will come in for an in-house estimate and tell you exactly what size central AC you need.

 Fixing or changing the ductwork to accommodate the AC system can add as much as $3,000-4,000 to the total price.
 If the house does not have a ductwork system, the cost of installing central air will skyrocket to as much as $8,000-10,000+